 Methodology

-The approach taken in this report involves a thorough review of existing standards and specifications related to digital media.
-The focus is on identifying key areas where standards already exist, and from that, what is still needed to ensure the authenticity and integrity of digital content.
-From that review, we have broken this report into the categories: content provenance, trust and authenticity, asset identifiers, rights declarations, and watermarking.
+The approach taken in this report involves a thorough review of known existing standards and specifications related to digital media.
+The focus was on identifying key areas where standards already exist, and from that, what might still be needed to support the authenticity and integrity of digital content.
+From that review, we have broken this report into the following categories: content provenance, trust and authenticity, asset identifiers, rights declarations, and watermarking.

 Categories of Standards

 In this white paper, we have clustered those standards and specifications in the scope of this analysis into five categories: content provenance, trust and authenticity, asset identifiers, rights declaration and watermarking.
 Rights declaration, in turn, is defined in two inclinations: general purpose and opt-out mechanisms.
-The general purpose rights declaration addresses a broad scope while the opt-out mechanisms refer to a specific aspect of rights declaration that is of relevance to the scope of this document.
+The general purpose rights declaration aspect addresses a broad scope while the opt-out mechanisms aspect refers to a specific facet of rights declaration that is of relevance to the scope of this document.

 Content Provenance